-Request · Cloudflare Workers docs
+Request

 string | null

-- If known, the ISO 3166-2 code for the first level region associated with the IP address of the incoming request, e.g.
+- If known, the ISO 3166-2 code for the first-level region associated with the IP address of the incoming request, for example,

 "TX".

-- If known, the ISO 3166-2 code for the first level region associated with the IP address of the incoming request, e.g.
+- If known, the ISO 3166-2 code for the first-level region associated with the IP address of the incoming request, for example,

 timezone